eliseesg/eliseesg/README.md

 - 👋 Hi, I’m @osobalclzd
 - 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning C language
-- 💞️ I’m looking to collaborate on whatever it is
+- 💞️ I’m looking to collaborate on a every cyber project
-- 📫 How to reach me: elise.sega@epitech.eu
+- 📫 How to reach me: buuuugee@gmail.com

 <!---
 osobalclzd/osobalclzd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.